johanmodin/poe-timeless-jewel-multitool/README.md

 ### Setup
 (0. If you're new to Python on Windows, I recommend [downloading Anaconda](https://www.anaconda.com/distribution/#download-section) and [setting up a virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/))
-1. `pip install -r requirements.txt`
+1. `pip3 install -r requirements.txt`
 2. Install tesseract [as per the instructions](https://github.com/UB-Mannheim/tesseract/wiki)
 3. Move the tesseract poe tesseract config file (courtesy of klayveR) located in *data/tesseract* to the Tesseract config folder
 4. Install and start a [MongoDB server](https://www.mongodb.com/download-center/community)
+5. Install the accompanying database by extracting `database.json` from `database.zip` and importing it to your Mongo database by running `mongoimport --db project_timeless --collection jewels --file database.json`
-5. Set your resolution in the config.yml.
+6. Set your resolution in the config.yml.
 The bot will currently only work for the 2560x1440 and 1920x1080 resolutions.
-6. Make sure your Path of Exile key config is pretty standard, e.g. inventory on "i", nothing bound on "c", skill tree on "p".
+7. Make sure your Path of Exile key config is pretty standard, e.g. inventory on "i", nothing bound on "c", skill tree on "p".

 ### Usage